CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_batch_api_executor.html.markdown

 [workflow.SshSession](#workflowSshSession)
 [workflow.WebApi](#workflowWebApi)
 [workflow.XmlApi](#workflowXmlApi)
-  + `asset_target_moid`:(string)(Computed) Asset target defines the remote target endpoints which are either managed byIntersight or their service APIs are invoked from Intersight.
+  + `asset_target_moid`:(string)(ReadOnly) Asset target defines the remote target endpoints which are either managed byIntersight or their service APIs are invoked from Intersight.
 Generic API executorservice Jasmine can invoke these remote APIs via its executors.
 Asset targets can beaccessed directly for cloud targets or via an associated Intersight Assist.
 Prerequisiteto use asset targets is to persist the target details.Asset target MoRef can be given as task input of type TargetDataType.
 Fusion determinesand populates the target context with the Assist if associated with.
 It is setinternally at the API level.In case of an associated assist, it is used by Assist to fetch the target detailsand form the API request to send to endpoints.
 In case of cloud asset targets, Jasminefetched the target details from DB, forms the API request and sends it to the target.
   + `body`:(string) The optional request body that is sent as part of this API request.The request body can contain a golang template that can be populated with task inputparameters and previous API output parameters.
   + `content_type`:(string) Intersight Orchestrator, with the support of response parser specification,can extract the values from API responses and map them to task output parameters.The value extraction is supported for response content types XML, JSON and Text.The type of the content that gets passed as payload and response in thisAPI.
 The supported values are json, xml, text.
   + `description`:(string) A description that task designer can add to individual API requests that explain what the API call is about.